 Using the LATCH method is easy because the seat does most of the hard work for you by helping to get the straps tight without pulling on the straps.
 The seat portion of the cushion places pressure on the strap and tightens the car seat to the vehicle.
 The LATCH anchors are more challenging to loosen when you want to remove the seat, but that is relatively standard across all products.

 The Advocate has both a recline angle adjustment feature and a level to help parents achieve the proper angle for correct installation.
 Angle adjustment uses a handle under the front edge of the seat (above left) and can be harder to access in the rear-facing position.
 It has seven recline angles.
 The level is a ball style inside a transparent casing that indicates the angle is correct when the ball rests in the labeled range, which is different for the rear and forward-facing configurations (above right).

 Ease of Install - Belt

-The Advocate scored nicely with 9 of 10 for installation using the vehicle belt.
+The Advocate is easy to install using the vehicle belt.
 The ease of installation is likely a result of the similar tightening process for the belt and LATCH straps found on ClickTight options.

 The seat belt threads through under the seat cushion (above left shows rear-facing) and the cushion pushes down on the belt (above right shows forward-facing) to tighten the strap and lock the seat in place.
 This process can be done using a lap-only belt or the lap and shoulder belt if present.

 This seat does not have a traditional belt lock-off, and while we are big fans of lock-offs, the pressure and design of the seat bottom clamping the belt (known as their ClickTight method) in place acts as a lock-off negating the need for a separate device.

 Ease of Use

 The buckle on the Advocate depresses without excessive force compared to much of the competition.
 The chest clip can be operated with one hand if necessary and doesn't require a hand underneath it to open.
 We like this clip, and it is the same on all the Britax convertible products.